Table of Contents

-Nerve impulses from stretch receptors (measuring the filling volume) and chemoreceptors (monitoring the pH of the gastric chyme) reach the Meissner plexus and there activate the parasympathetic nervous system and intestinal neurons.
+Nerve impulses generated by stretch receptors (measuring the filling volume) and chemoreceptors (monitoring the pH of the gastric chyme) reach the Meissner plexus and activate the parasympathetic nervous system and intestinal neurons.
 The resulting nerve impulses trigger peristaltic waves and stimulate gastric secretion.

-Once the waves become strong enough, a small amount of the chyme is released into the duodenum, and the pH of the chyme becomes acidic.
-Simultaneously, the stretching of the stomach wall is reduced because the chyme reaches the duodenum and thus inhibits the production of gastric juice.
+Once the waves gain strength, a small amount of the chyme is released into the duodenum.
+The pH of the chyme becomes acidic.
+Simultaneously, the stretching of the stomach wall is reduced because the chyme reaches the duodenum and thus inhibits the secretion of gastric juice.

-The intestinal phase starts from the moment the food reaches the small intestine.
-During this phase, gastric motility and gastric secretion decrease, in order to decelerate the discharge of chyme from the stomach, so that the small intestine is not loaded with more chyme than it is able to process.
+The intestinal phase is triggered by the food reaching the small intestine.
+During this phase, gastric motility and gastric secretion decrease, in order to slow down the discharge of chyme from the stomach, so that the small intestine is not loaded with more chyme than it is able to process.
 The intestinal phase is regulated by 2 important hormones that are secreted by the small intestine.

 Cholecystokinin (CCK) stimulates the secretion of pancreatic juice, which is rich in digestive enzymes.
 Furthermore, CCK triggers the release of bile from the gall bladder and also causes the Oddis sphincter to open; it also induces a feeling of satiety.
 Secretin stimulates the secretion of pancreatic juice and bile, which are rich in bicarbonates.
-Additionally, secretin inhibits secretion of gastric juice, promotes the normal growth and preservation of the pancreas and enhances the effects of CCK.
+Additionally, secretin inhibits the secretion of gastric juice, promotes the normal growth and preservation of the pancreas and enhances the effects of CCK.

 Food Absorption in the Small Intestine

-The uptake of digested nutrients from the gastrointestinal tract into the blood or lymph is called resorption.
-Ninety percent of resorption takes place in the small intestine, and it occurs by means of diffusion, osmosis and active transport.
+Nutrient uptake from the GI tract into the blood or lymph is called absorption.
+Ninety percent of absorption occurs in the small intestine via diffusion, osmosis, and active transport.
 The remaining 10% of nutrient absorption occurs in the stomach and the colon.